-If appropriate, the Eligible Whistleblower will be informed of the outcome of the investigation and may be provided with information relating to the outcome of the investigation.
+If appropriate, the Eligible Whistleblower will be informed of the progress and/or outcome of the investigation and may be provided with information relating to the outcome of the investigation in a timely manner.
 If this occurs, the Eligible Whistleblower must maintain confidentiality of such information and not disclose any information provided to them to any person.